awsdocs/aws-codebuild-user-guide/doc_source/cloudformation-vpc-template.md

-# AWS CloudFormation VPC Template<a name="cloudformation-vpc-template"></a>
+# AWS CloudFormation VPC template<a name="cloudformation-vpc-template"></a>

-AWS CloudFormation enables you to create and provision AWS infrastructure deployments predictably and repeatedly, by using template files to create and delete a collection of resources together as a single unit \(a stack\)\.
+AWS CloudFormation enables you to create and provision AWS infrastructure deployments predictably and repeatedly, by using template files to create and delete a collection of resources together as a single unit \(a *stack*\)\.
 For more information, see the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.

-The following is an AWS CloudFormation YAML template for configuring an Amazon VPC to use the AWS CodeBuild VPC feature\.
+The following is an AWS CloudFormation YAML template for configuring a VPC to use AWS CodeBuild\.

 ```
 Description:  This template deploys a VPC, with a pair of public and private subnets spread